philippharms/libclem/CodeCoverage.rst

 Dependencies
 ============

-This modules currently supports GCC and clang[#]_.
+This modules currently supports GCC and clang[1]_.
 The lcov_ script is needed when building with GCC.
 If you need to install lcov in a nonstandard location, you can set ``CodeCov_GNU_LCOV`` and ``CodeCov_GNU_GENHTML`` in your project's CMake cache.

 .. _lcov: https://github.com/linux-test-project/lcov

-.. [#] clang support will actually be added in a couple of days.
+..
+[1] clang support will actually be added in a couple of days.